-If you want an easy hike check out the trails in Lighthouse Park in West Vancouver.
-Lighthouse Park is only about 75 hectares in size but it packs a lot into that acreage.
+If you want an easy hike, check out the myriad of trails crisscrossing Lighthouse Park in West Vancouver.
+The park is only about 75 hectares in size but it packs a lot into that acreage.

 A visit in very short order leaves you feeling far removed from a big city.
 Lighthouse Park in West Vancouver is peaceful, quiet and a balm for the soul.
 Nature lovers will love the place.
-Looking for a taste of old growth rainforest this is a great place to visit.
+Looking for a taste of old growth rainforest?
+This is a great park to visit.
 There are massive Douglas fir, western hemlock and western red cedar trees in here along with lots of moss, lichens and woodland flowers.

-There are roughly ten kilometres of trails with most taking you through the forest while some including the Juniper Point Trail take you right to the water’s edge.
+There are roughly ten kilometres of trails with most taking you through the forest while some, including the Juniper Point Trail, take you right to the water’s edge.
 I love this one in particular early in the morning when no one is around.

-Why you’ll want to go to Lighthouse Park West Vancouver
+Why you’ll want to go to Lighthouse Park in West Vancouver

 The real purpose of our outing wasn’t a hike but to get some photographs at sunset.
 My niece has dreams of winning an Ipad Mini but she needed a photograph from the north shore of Vancouver with the caption – the right time at the right place.
 I figured the magic hour around sunset might give her a chance to get a winning shot.